SarayuGautam/SarayuGautam/README.md

 </h3>
 </div>

-- 👩‍💼 I’m working on building mobile applications.
+- 👩‍💼 I’m working at a Corporate as an Associate Software Engineer.

-- 🌱 I'm currently exploring Typescript and GraphQL.
+- 🌱 I'm currently exploring Data Engineering.

-- 📙 In my free time, I read books.
-I can recommend if you want 🙃
+- 📙 In my free time, I read books 🙃

 ---